 - Tip: From here, you can configure which apps can access your microphone using the toggles.

 Update or reinstall the microphone’s driver

-When there is a new Windows update, devices such as microphone could become incompatible with the latest update and, thus, need a driver update.
+When there is a new Windows update, devices such as the microphone could become incompatible with the latest update and, thus, need a driver update.
 If you know how to search for or where to download the microphone’s driver, download and install it and see if it fixes the problem.

 If you don’t know if your microphone’s driver is updated or even working, try to uninstall it and run Windows Update again to let Windows install the latest driver for you.
-Here’s how to do it.
+Here’s how to do it:

 - Go to start menu / Windows Search.

 - Search for Device Manager and open it.